-The DOT Office of Inspector General's (OIG) conducted their FY 2022 audit on the STB information security program and practices, as required by Federal Information Security Modernization Act.
-Based on the audit report results, the OIG did not identify any new recommendations for remediation in FY 2022.
-The Board's FISMA security level improved to "Consistently Implemented," in most domains, with four FISMA functions moving from "Defined" to "Consistently Improved".
+The DOT Office of Inspector General (OIG) conducted the FY 2023 audit of the STB's information security program and practices, as required by the FISMA.
+Based on the audit report results, the OIG did not identify any new recommendations for remediation in FY 2023.
+The Board's FISMA maturity rating remained at "Consistently Implemented" in four domains, "Defined" in two domains, and "Ad-Hoc" in one domain.
+One domain moved from "Consistently Implemented" to "Managed and Measurable," and one domain moved from "Consistently Implemented" to "Defined."